opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 Because I've looked back on a lot of options that I would have taken, going into corporate jobs, taking jobs.
 You know, I remember if I, there was a company that was trying to hire me, pre-OSCA, fast.
 I remember, if I did take that job at that time, I don't think OSCA would have been happening and then that would have had a different impact.
 I wouldn't be where I am today.
 So there's a bunch of things that I look at and just see it as like, “Okay, that's life.
 It's life.”

-**Amanda Casari:** I saw this movie one time, where it was like, the super low budget version of a time travel movie.
+**amanda casari:** I saw this movie one time, where it was like, the super low budget version of a time travel movie.
 In order for somebody to time travel, they went to a closet, and thought about it.
 But it was interesting that it was more of a plot device that I remember.
 It was more to bring up the conversation that there are pivotal moments in your life, that if you go back and change something really before then like your whole life is different afterwards.
 Right?
 So this person had to really make these decisions around some pivotal moments that they wouldn't want to change in the future.

 **Samson Goddy:** Exactly.

 ## The balance of humility and sharing your work

-**Amanda Casari:** And it sounds like you have at least one of those.
+**amanda casari:** And it sounds like you have at least one of those.
 I'm curious, is there anything else that would stand out?
 In your mind, not just for you, but maybe for open source in general, as like, this is something that, you know, has changed the way open source looks now and the way that it's going to look in the future?

 **Samson Goddy:** Yeah, um, so I think, is this like, on the regret side?
 Or is it more of like the optimism for the future?
 I'm not sure what the question is.

-**Amanda Casari:** Yeah.
+**amanda casari:** Yeah.
 So I think just in general, it sounds like there's been like, when we talked about regrets, or we talked about, like things you're proud of, or your journey so far, or what's inspired you.
 Using these, like, key decisions, key moments that you can tie things back to even regrets?
 You're like, “Okay, I regret this.
 And I know that if this was different, I wouldn't have done this thing.
 And if this thing was different, oh, it never happened.”

 So taking a step back from your experience, and from the specific communities you've been working with, as you think about open like global open source in general, or open source with your experience with the African community — I know you do work with Sustain and OSI — but is there anything that kind of pops out for you as to like, oh, yeah, I remember this one thing happened, and then the whole community was talking about it.
 Have — either you do or do not — have a strong opinion about it.
 It's totally cool.
 But like, what stands out in your mind is like a pivotal moment or something that's happened, that you think is influenced the way open source is now or will be in the future?